Menopause Acupuncture Chinese Medicine

-Why is menopause treated like a disease, when in fact it’s a naturally occurring process?
+Why is menopause treated like a disease, when it is actually a natural and normal process??

 Menopause is a natural, physiological cycle that occurs in all women.
-Conventional medical treatments only address various symptoms and signs associated with menopause.
-However, symptoms and signs are just one part of the whole picture.
+Instead of recognising it as a natural phenomenon, conventional medical approaches tend to focus solely on managing the symptoms and signs associated with menopause.
+However, it is important to understand that these symptoms and signs are just one aspect of the overall experience.

 Menopause Chinese medicine view

-Acupuncture and Chinese Medicine understand that symptoms and signs are merely indications of an imbalance deep within the body.
+According to the principles of Acupuncture and Chinese Medicine, symptoms and signs related to menopause are seen as manifestations of deeper imbalances within the body.

-Menopause signifies “a change” within a woman’s life.
-This change occurs because a woman’s body chemistry is shifting.
+Menopause signifies a significant “transition” within a woman’s life.
+This transition occurs because a woman’s body chemistry is shifting.

 Chinese medicine recognises this chemistry change as a natural process.

-As we age, our supply of Jing Qi energy is slowly drained.
-Generally, Jing Qi naturally begins to decline between the ages of 35 to 60, although some people drain it faster than others.
-When Jing Qi declines, the Organ Systems within our body become unbalanced.
-This leads to various symptoms and signs, such as greying hair, loss of libido, weakness of knees, urinary difficulty, poor memory, backache and fatigue.
+As we age, our reserve of Jing Qi gradually depletes.
+Typically, the decline of Jing Qi begins between the ages of 35 and 60, although the rate of depletion may vary among individuals.
+When Jing Qi diminishes, the Organ Systems in our body become imbalanced, giving rise to a range of symptoms and signs such as greying hair, decreased libido, weakened knees, urinary difficulties, memory problems, backache, and fatigue.